wyattr-spec/WYATTR-SPEC/README.md

 ### Hello Github world 👋

 Senior Content Designer working on campaigns and services for UK government.
-Interested in workflows for user-centred design, prototyping, and the intersection of content and interaction design.
+I'm interested in workflows for user-centred design, prototyping, and the intersection of content and interaction design.